 What Happens if a Dog Bites Someone on Your Property?

 What happens if a dog bites someone on your property?
-Whether invited guest, trespasser, or salesperson, you may be held liable in certain circumstances.
-It is also important to consider who would be liable for paying expenses related to a dog bite lawsuit.
+It is important to consider who would be liable for paying expenses related to a dog bite lawsuit.
 You could be liable for a dog attack even if the injured person was a guest, trespasser, or salesperson.

-Below you'll learn about the different scenarios in a dog bite lawsuit involving an incident on your property; this article also contains a brief primer on whether your homeowner's or renter's insurance will cover the alleged damages.
+Below you'll learn about the different scenarios in a dog bite lawsuit involving an incident on your private property or public property.
+This article also explains if your homeowner's or renter's insurance policy will cover the alleged damages.
 Keep in mind, this is a general overview and each state has its own, unique dog bite laws and statutes.
-Be sure to check the laws in your state or contact a local attorney to learn more.
+Disclaimer: be sure to research the laws in your state or contact a local attorney to learn more.

 Premises Liability: What Standard of Care Do You Owe?

-The first thing we should look at in a dog bite case on your property is premises liability.
-When a person enters your property they have a reasonable expectation they will not be injured.
-This is known as the "standard of care."
+The first thing to look at in a dog bite case on your property is premises liability.
+When a person enters your property, they have a reasonable expectation to avoid injury.
 A homeowner owes a certain standard of care to anyone on their property.
-This means the owner or occupier of the property, such as a renter, must maintain a reasonably safe environment for all persons entering the premises.
-This includes keeping potentially dangerous animals away from guests or being sure to put up warning signs about a dangerous dog are two ways to keep your property safe.
+This means the owner or occupier of the property, such as a renter, must maintain a reasonably safe environment.
+This safety duty extends to the people who enter the property.
+Keeping dangerous animals away from guests or putting up warning signs about a dangerous dog are two ways to keep your property safe.